apexcharts/Blazor-ApexCharts/README.md

 <img src="BasicPieChart.png" width="500">

 ### Chart Options
-Apex Chart options is available in the ApexChartOptions, and can be passed to the chart.
+Apex Chart options is available in the ApexChartOptions class that can be passed to the chart.
 Below is an example to show labels for a donut chart.
 More info in Apex documentation [ApexCharts Docs](https://apexcharts.com/docs/options/)

 ```csharp